Getting Started

 python dbt-bouncer.pex --config-file $PWD/<PATH_TO_CONFIG_FILE>

-How to contribute a check to dbt-bouncer
+How to contribute a check to dbt-bouncer#

 See Adding a new check.

-How to add a custom check to dbt-bouncer
+How to add a custom check to dbt-bouncer#

-, the ability to add custom checks is supported.
+In addition to the checks built into dbt-bouncer, the ability to add custom checks is supported.
 This allows users to write checks that are specific to the conventions of their projects.
 To add a custom check:

 - Create an empty directory and add a

-key to your config file.
+custom_checks_dirkey to your config file.
 The value of this key should be the path to the directory you just created, relative to where the config file is located. - In this directory create an empty

-file. - In this directory create a subdirectory named
+__init__.pyfile. - In this directory create a subdirectory named

-depending on the type of artifact you want to check. -
+catalog,manifestorrun_resultsdepending on the type of artifact you want to check. -

 In this subdirectory create a python file that defines a check.
 The check must meet the following criteria: